kikimorka88/SQLproject/README.md

 The aim of the projest was to answer some busines questions about online movie rental platform in order to prepare and introduce a new product.
 For this, a SQL database needed to be querried.
 Here, I provide a few examples of such querries performed to answer specific busines questions.

+## The SQL querry file
+This file shows how to query the SQL database to answer a busines question how to find the average amount paid by the top 5 customers.

 ## The Common Table Expression file
-This file exemplifies the use of CTE in a SQL querry to answer a busines question how to find the average amount paid by the top 5 customers.
+This file exemplifies the use of CTE in a SQL querry to answer the same busines question as in SQL query file.

-## The SQL querry file
-This file

 ## Tableau report
 I have also prepared an analysis of the platform sales data and visualized it in Tableau: